tanabee/gas-codelab/docs/codelab.md

 Select **Add Trigger**

 ![Trigger settings](img/trigger-settings.png)
 Then it will be displayed the popup of trigger settings.
-Select as screenshot and Click Save.
+Select as screenshot and Click **Save**.

 ![Trigger is created](img/trigger-is-created.png)
 Then the trigger is created.
 Click the dot icon.